Chuck Holton

-Chuck Holton (born 1969) is an American war correspondent, published author, and motivational speaker.
+Chuck Holton (born 1969) is an American war correspondent, author, and motivational speaker.
 He has also been a freelance cameraman for Fox News, following Oliver North on his travels.
 Holton is currently a War Correspondent for Newsmax.

 Early life and military career

 Holton was born in 1969 in Carson City, Nevada.
 At age 17 Holton joined the United States Army, shipping off to basic training at Fort Benning, Georgia.
 Holton is a graduate of both Airborne School and Ranger School, graduating Ranger class 3-89.
 Holton went on to attend Jumpmaster School, Nuclear, Biological and Chemical Warfare School and Assault Climber school, and was later an instructor at the United States Military Academy at Camp Buckner.
-Holton was deployed to Panama for Operation Just Cause, where he served as a team leader during which (as he recounts in his book A More Elite Soldier) his best friend in the army at the time; Specialist Philip Lear was killed in action.
+Holton was deployed to Panama for Operation Just Cause, where he served as a team leader during which (as he recounts in his book A More Elite Soldier) his best friend in the army at the time; Specialist Philip Lear, was killed in action.
 He served four years with the 75th Ranger Regiment.

-After four years of active duty, Holton joined the Wisconsin Army National guard, where he received training as a helicopter mechanic and eventually became trained as an Aeroscout Observer, flying the Bell OH-58 Kiowa Helicopter.
+After four years of active duty, Holton joined the Wisconsin Army National Guard, where he received training as a helicopter mechanic and eventually became trained as an Aeroscout Observer, flying the Bell OH-58 Kiowa Helicopter.
 His awards and decorations include the Army Service Ribbon, Good Conduct Medal, National Defense Service Medal, Army Commendation Medal, Senior Parachutist Badge, Ranger tab, Expert Infantryman Badge, and Combat Infantryman Badge.